mbezaire/agrtool/README.md

 # agrtool
- Python package to assist with Gradescope autograders for Java files
+ Tools written in Python for autograders of Java programs